 LMS Members can subscribe to free online access to the Proceedings of the LMS on the understanding that they are for the personal use of members, not for libraries.
 Members can subscribe by logging into their LMS Membership Profile or by sending the annual membership renewal form directly to the London Mathematical Society.

 The Society recognizes the importance of the dissemination of mathematical knowledge and the issues of rising costs, growth in research output and falling library budgets.
 The Society will retain the objective of increasing its support for mathematical activities and consequent benefits to the mathematical community in the UK and internationally.
 Within these parameters, the Council of the Society will apply a fair and reasonable pricing policy with respect to its publications.

-The Proceedings is a hybrid journal with standard subscription access as the default, and an Open Access option.
-For a summary of publishing rights, open access and archiving policies for the Proceedings, please see this fact sheet.
+The Proceedings is a hybrid journal with standard subscription access as the default, and a paid Gold Open Access option.